gathoni/data-analysis/README.md

 There are no data analyses steps done so far, any insights, tips and improvements are encouraged.

 ## Technologies Used
+* Python
-Python Programming, SQL programming, Panda and Numpy libraries
+* Panda and Numpy libraries
 ## Support and contact details
 Ideas, questions, and support can be sent to email: glydia94@gmail.com
 ### License